FOR IMMEDIATE RELEASE

 D. Michael Dale, Executive Director, Northwest Workers’ Justice Project, (503) 357-8290

-Measure 5-190 was approved by voters in November, but was challenged in court by a coalition of Columbia County business owners and voters who are represented by attorneys for the ACLU of Oregon and the Northwest Workers’ Justice Project.
+The ruling on Ballot Measure 5-190 came in two cases that were filed in Columbia County Circuit Court last fall.
+County Commissioners had requested a ruling on the measure’s validity and a separate challenge was filed by a coalition of Columbia County business owners and voters who have been represented by attorneys for the ACLU of Oregon and the Northwest Workers’ Justice Project.

-The coalition includes Rural Organizing Project, Columbia County Citizens for Human Dignity, Columbia County business owner and resident Gary Liao, CAUSA Immigrant Rights Coalition and others.
+The coalition challenging the measure includes Rural Organizing Project, Columbia County Citizens for Human Dignity, 28 individual residents of Columbia County, CAUSA Immigrant Rights Coalition and others.

-“We hope this court action will be resolved soon so that attention on the immigration issue can be re-directed where it belongs: on the federal government’s responsibility to carry out meaningful immigration reform,” said Marcy Westerling, Director of the Rural Organizing Project in Scappoose.
-“Having a patchwork of local laws seeking to usurp federal authority on this issue will only create more frustration with federal immigration policy.”
+“It’s time to direct our frustrations about the immigration issue where it belongs: on the federal government’s responsibility to carry out meaningful immigration reform,” said Marcy Westerling, Director of the Rural Organizing Project in Scappoose.
+“Having a patchwork of local laws seeking to usurp federal authority on this issue would only create more frustration with federal policy.”

-Similar measures in Hazelton, Pa.; Farmers Branch, Texas; Escondido, Calif; and other jurisdictions already have been struck down.
+Similar measures in Hazelton, Pa.; Farmers Branch, Texas; Escondido, Calif; and other jurisdictions had previously been struck down.

-Attorneys handling the case are: D. Michael Dale, Steven Goldberg and Meg Heaton for Northwest Workers’ Justice Project; ACLU Cooperating Attorneys Bruce L. Campbell and Elisa J. Dozono, both of Miller Nash LLP; Stephen W. Manning of the Immigrant Law Group;and Chin See Ming, Legal Director for the ACLU of Oregon.
-The complaint asks the court to declare Measure 5-190 invalid and award reasonable attorneys’ fees and costs.
+Attorneys handling the case for the coalition have been: D. Michael Dale, Steven Goldberg and Meg Heaton for Northwest Workers’ Justice Project; ACLU Cooperating Attorneys Bruce L. Campbell and Elisa J. Dozono, both of Miller Nash LLP; Stephen W. Manning of the Immigrant Law Group;and Chin See Ming, Legal Director for the ACLU of Oregon.